How to Survive Hosting a Kids Party

 By simply including a specific start and end time to the party, you are in control of the time that you are hosting.
-Creating this very normal boundary is extremely helpful for your planning purposes - and keeping things in check as the countdown to party’s end ticks on.
-Be sure to also note whether parents are to drop their kids off at the party or stay - this eliminates the questions you would need to answer eventually.
+Creating this very normal boundary is extremely helpful for your planning purposes—and keeping things in check as the countdown to party’s end ticks on.
+Be sure to also note whether parents are to drop their kids off at the party or stay; This eliminates the questions you would need to answer eventually.

-Examples of how to do so:
+Examples of how to include party start and end time: